oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/website_featured_products.rst

 .. begin

-You can control which :ref:`segment <user-guide--business-intelligence--filters-segments>` is used to store :ref:`featured products <products--featured-products>` by default.

 To update the featured products segment for a particular website:

 1. Navigate to **System > Website** in the main menu.